hashicorp/next-mdx-remote/README.md

 ## Background & Theory

-There isn't really a good default way to load mdx files in a nextjs app.
+There isn't really a good default way to load mdx files in a Next.js app.
 Previously, we wrote [`next-mdx-enhanced`](https://github.com/hashicorp/next-mdx-enhanced) in order to be able to render your MDX files into layouts and import their front matter to create index pages.

 This workflow from mdx-enhanced was fine, but introduced a few limitations that we have removed with `next-mdx-remote`: